Save

 8 Tent Pegs to See You Through Every Season

 I’ve never thought of tent pegs as being a complicated subject.
-The choice of which tent pegs to use from my kit generally comes down to a couple of options in any given situation.
+The choice of which tent pegs from my kit to use in any given sutuaiton generally comes down to a couple of options.

-So, I thought I would outline seven basic and reasonably priced peg styles that will cover most conditions an average camper will find themselves in.
-All of which have kept my shelters secure for decades of camping adventures.
+So, I thought I would outline eight basic and reasonably priced peg styles that will cover most conditions the average camper will find themselves in – all of which have kept my shelters secure for decades of camping adventures.

 Standard pegs compared to galvanised steel pegs